Chryfi/io_import_aperture_tracking/README.md

-# Aperture JSON Blender importer
+# Aperture Tracking Blender Importer

 This Blender add-on can import the tracking data created by the Minecraft mod Aperture.
 It can import camera and entity movement.